venusrb/Fall-Risk-Prediction/README.md

 # Statistical Analysis - Faller/non-faller Group Sensitive Attributes
 &nbsp;

-## Physiological, Clinical, and Functional Features
+## Physiological, Clinical, and Functional Test Features
 &nbsp;
 Some biological attributes of subjects such as BMI, their medications, diagnoses, clinical and functional test scores are faller/non-faller discriminators.
 This agrees with the geriatrician’s fall risk classification, which is the compilation of linear classifications using various clinical and functional fall risk evaluation tools.

-## Kinematics statistics
+## Kinematics Statistics
 For each three-directional acceleration and three-directional angular velocity signals of neck, right and left feet sensors, mean, standard deviation and coefficient of variation (CV) are calculated.
 These kinematics statistics are considered as separate samples for [faller/non-faller z-tests](https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Tasks/Z-tests%20Faller-nonFaller%20Comparisons.py).
 The comprehensive analysis of faller/non-faller group sensitivity is described in [chapter 3 of my dissertation document](https://doi.org/10.17077/etd.005886).
 Among all the kinematics statistics, the CV of the roll angular velocity of the neck sensor is found the most significant attribute in distinguishing fallers and non-fallers (p-value=0).
 However, as shown in the following pairplots [(visualization code)](https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Tasks/Visualizing%20signals%20statistics%20-%20pairplots.py) of fallers/non-fallers' CV of roll angular velocity distributions, the difference between the mean of two groups is only 1% to 4% difference and fallers and non-fallers are not linearlly separable.

 <img src="https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Figures/Back%20Gyro%20absolute%20CV.png" width="600">